Manage your Amplitude Data settings

 |---|---|

-You may also restrict data management access while keeping permissions the same for other areas of Amplitude.
-Review The Permissions Tab for more details.
+You can also restrict data management access while keeping permissions the same for other areas of Amplitude.
+Refer to The Permissions tab for more details.

-If you disable the Require team reviews to make changes to the main branch option in the project settings, members can modify the tracking plan; however, receiving approval would no longer be required.
+If you disable the Require team reviews to make changes to the main branch option in the project settings, members can modify the tracking plan, but approval isn't required.
 All other permissions remain the same.

 General

-The General tab is where you give your project a name, set the event and property naming conventions, set team review requirements for making changes on main, and delete your project.
+The General tab is where you set the project name, the event and property naming conventions, team review requirements for changes on main, and where you delete your project.
 It's also where you find a public link to a read-only version of your tracking plan, so you can share it with stakeholders across your organization.

 Naming conventions

-Amplitude Data requires you to set a consistent naming convention for events and properties.
-Without one, your tracking plan becomes much harder to read and manage, as there could be multiple events or properties using the same name with different capitalization rules.
+Amplitude Data requires a consistent naming convention for events and properties.
+Without one, your tracking plan becomes harder to read and manage, because multiple events or properties can share the same name with different capitalization.

 Specify a custom naming convention, or choose from the following: